joshlay/tuned-amdgpu/README.md

 Hacky solution to integrate AMDGPU power/clock control into `tuned` profiles with Ansible.

-Provides three variations of the `tuned` profiles found in `/usr/lib/tuned` using the [AMDGPU hwmon interfaces](https://docs.kernel.org/gpu/amdgpu/thermal.html):
+Extends every `tuned` profile found in `/usr/lib/tuned` using the [AMDGPU hwmon interfaces](https://docs.kernel.org/gpu/amdgpu/thermal.html):

-- `default`: the out-of-the-box configuration
+- `default`: the out-of-the-box GPU clock/power configuration
-- `overclock`: the optimized card configuration.
-Includes all of the clock/voltage/power settings
+- `overclock`: the _optimized_ card configuration.
+Includes the clock/voltage/power settings outlined below.
 - `peak`: the same as `overclock`, but with clock gating removed.
-May help profiling
+May help profiling.

-Contrary to the name, `overclock` can be used to de-tune the card as well.
+Contrary to the name, the `overclock` profiles can be used to de-tune the card as well.

 _Warning_: This is only tested with `RX6000` series GPUs, others may _not_ work properly.
 Use at your own risk!